Xunnamius/black-flag/README.md

 - One of Black Flag's features is simple comprehensive error reporting via the [`configureErrorHandlingEpilogue`][13] configuration hook.
 Therefore, the `yargs::showHelpOnFail(...)` method will ignore the redundant "message" parameter.
-Use said hook to output an "epilogue" message after yargs outputs an error message.
+If you want that functionality, use said hook to output an "epilogue" message after yargs outputs an error message.

 - Since every auto-discovered command translates [into its own yargs instances][38], the [`command`][7] property, if exported by your command file(s), must start with `"$0"`.
-However, most command files shouldn't export a [`command`][7] property at all since the default usually suffices.
+However, most command files shouldn't export a [`command`][7] property at all since the default usually suffices and parameters are more naturally defined via [`builder`][7].

-  > Black Flag will throw if any auto-discovered command exports an invalid
-  > property.

 - `yargs::check` and `yargs::global`, while they work as expected on commands and their direct sub-commands, do not necessarily apply "globally" across your